Moxelbert/oetker-challenge/README.md

 Optional: there is a Unittest for the class DataCleansing.
 At the moment, it is rather basic.
 It tests, that the data_cleansing method
           in fact capitalizes the first character of column first_name.
 Unittests can be combined to Coverage in order to check how much of the overall code is covered by tests.
 Instead of running them manually, they can be part of a CI/CD pipeline.

+How can the code be run? ==> Containerized via Airflow (you will need Docker installed on your machine)

+1. I used the official Airflow docker-compose.yaml: https://github.com/apache/airflow/blob/main/docs/apache-airflow/start/docker-compose.yaml
+Note:
+    - add the following code under x-airflow-common/volumes: - /var/run/docker.sock:/var/run/docker.sock
+    - make sure the user under x-airflow-common/user is permitted to run docker

+2. Open a terminal, go the directory where the yaml file is stored and enter run "docker-compose up airflow-init".
+Afterwards, run "docker-compose up".
+3. Check localhost 8080 for the UI.
+PW and USER are "airflow".
+4. To copy Dags into Airflow, do the following:
+    - in the terminal, type "docker ps".
+It will return a list of containers
+    - Take the id of the container in which the webserver runs and use command "docker cp test_dag.py <container-id>:/opt/airflow/dags"
+    - Now the dag should be visible in the UI
+5. Unpause the DAG and trigger it